MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 # What's new in Release 8 (WORK IN PROGRESS) [latest stable release here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)

 * ActorTransformTelemetry replaces ALL the other telemetry sending blueprints.
 See [this document](https://github.com/MiloMindbender/UE4VirtualProduction/blob/master/VPStudio/TelemetryViewer/README.md) for datails on how to use it.
-* ActorTransformTelemetry runs "post physics tick" to make sure all actors have been updated before it sends telemetry on them.
+* ActorTransformTelemetry runs "post physics tick" so all actors are updated before it sends their positions.
 * LiveLinkTracker supports trackers that send relative data.
 Select tracker type "relative tracker" and supply "Relative Tracker Offset" to align tracking to the coordinate system of the Talent Mark.
 * Autorig no longer displays a vive puck at the top.
-This is unnessary because the trackers draw the tracker mesh.
+This is unnessary because the LiveLinkTracker draws the tracker mesh.
-* Autorig sizes it's rods to the exact rig measurements you enter.
-Rods were re-colored to match unreal conventions for x, y, z
+* Autorig sizes it's rods to the exact rig measurements you enter so they don't stick out.
+* Autorig's rods are now colored to match unreal conventions for x, y, z
-* Added ThinAxis object, makes it easier to see the orign of some objects, just attach it.
+* Added ThinAxis actor, makes it easier to see the orign of smaller objects, just attach it.
 * Vive controller buttons work when using livelink.
 They still need to be mapped in the Vive control panel and the Unreal 3d window has to have focus.
 * Added RecordMeasurements a way to measure your studio using the VIVE controllers/trackers
 * Added MeasurementMarker actor, displays an axis marker and current position, used by RecordMeasurements